7 Signs Your Business Might Need a Rebrand

 4. Low customer retention rates.

 There are a lot of reasons that your customers may not return to you.
 Some are outside your control; some have nothing to do with branding.
 But if you’re unable to connect with your customers in a way that makes them want to come back, they probably either have weak or negative associations with your business.
 By taking back control of your brand, you can pinpoint what went wrong and start sparking passion in your customers again.

 According to social media, you’re one thing.
 According to your business card, you’re another.
 If your marketing materials feel like they’re at war with each other, it might be time to examine your core brand.
 What’s your unique value proposition?
 Who is your target customer?
 Inconsistency is usually a sign that the brand foundation is shaky.

 6. High website bounce rate.

 Your website’s bounce rate is the percentage of people who leave your site after viewing just one page.
-A high bounce rate is a bad thing--it means that people who are interested enough to end up on your site don’t see any reason to dig deeper.
+A high bounce rate is a bad thing.
+It means that people who are interested enough to end up on your site don’t see any reason to dig deeper.
 You can find your site’s bounce rate using Google Analytics.
 Whether your bounce rate is good or bad depends on your industry and type of website; the average bounce rate for all websites is somewhere between 40-55%.
-The Kissmetrics blog has a neat infographic breaking down a few common types.

 If you hear nothing but silence after telling people about your business, you’re experiencing one of two problems.
 You either need to refine your business idea (business strategy), or you need to get better at communicating it (branding).
 If you’re excited about your business but no one else seems to catch your fire, set some time aside to think through your business and brand before continuing to spin your wheels.